-An applicant's scores on the tests below must be made available to the appropriate departments and faculty graduate studies committees in time for graduate study admission selection.
+Applicants' scores on the tests below must be made available to the appropriate departments and faculty/ school Graduate Studies Committees in time for graduate study admission selection.
 It is the responsibility of applicants to register for and take the required tests on the appropriate dates to ensure that the Office of Admissions receives the scores in time for admission selection.